pingcap/docs/tools/handle-ddl-lock.md

 ## Case two: some DM-worker restarts (or is unreachable temporarily)

 The unlocking operation process of a DM calling multiple DM-workers to execute/skip the sharding DDL operation and update the checkpoint is not atomic.
-Therefore, a possible case is that after the owner finishes the DDL operation, an non-owner restarts before other DM-workers skip this DDL operation.
-At this time, the lock information on other DM-masters has been removed but the DM-worker that performs the restart operation has not skipped the DDL operation or updated the checkpoint.
+Therefore, a possible case is that after the owner finishes the DDL operation, a non-owner restarts before other DM-workers skip this DDL operation.
+At this time, the lock information on the DM-master has been removed but the DM-worker that performs the restart operation has not skipped the DDL operation or updated the checkpoint.

 After the DDL task in restarted and `start-task` is performed, the DM-worker that performs the restart operation tries to synchronize this sharding DDL operation.
 But as other DM-workers have finished synchronizing the DDL operation, the restarted DM-worker cannot synchronize or skip this DDL operation.